College of the Arts

 School of Music

-The School of Music in the College of the Arts at California State University, Fullerton, invites applications for a full-time tenure track Assistant Professor of Jazz Studies with appointment to begin Fall 2021.
+The School of Music in the College of the Arts at California State University, Fullerton, invites applications for a full-time tenure track Assistant or Associate Professor in Opera Studies with an appointment to begin Fall 2021.

 California State University, Fullerton is a minority-serving institution and an affirmative action and equal opportunity employer with a strong commitment to increasing the diversity of the campus community and the curriculum.
 CSUF fosters an inclusive environment within which students, faculty, staff, and administrators thrive.
 Individuals advancing the University’s strategic diversity goals and those from underrepresented groups are particularly encouraged to apply.

 CSUF faculty are committed teachers and scholars who bring research and creative discovery to students in classrooms, labs, studios, and individually mentored projects.
 They teach broadly in the curricula of their departments, advise students, and serve on departmental and university committees.
-The primary responsibilities of the person in this position will include teaching jazz applied lessons, jazz history and overseeing the jazz small group program.
+The primary responsibilities of the person in this position will include the development and teaching of opera studies to both undergraduate and graduate students and directing the CSUF Opera program.
 This person will also be responsible for producing creative/scholarly work commensurate with the requirements for tenure.
 The successful candidate will also be expected to contribute to and participate in the life and development of the department, advise students, serve on committees, and participate in their discipline and larger university communities.

 For over fifty years, the School of Music has been training students for professions in the music field.
 CSUF, located 30 miles from downtown Los Angeles in metropolitan Orange County, has a legacy of alumni actively engaged within music professions throughout Southern California, the United States, and internationally.
 Fully accredited by the National Association of Schools of Music since 1966, the School of Music is a comprehensive unit in the College of the Arts and offers undergraduate and master’s degrees in music performance in classical, jazz, and commercial music; as well as music education, conducting, composition, music theory, piano pedagogy, and music history.
 The School of Music serves approximately 400 undergraduate and graduate students, with 21 full-time and 50+ lecturer faculty.
 For more information about the school, please visit http://www.fullerton.edu/arts/music/.

-- Terminal degree (MFA, DMA, PhD) by the time of appointment
+- Terminal degree (MFA, DMA, Ph.D.) by the time of appointment, or a significant national/international professional career in the opera field

 - Evidence of leadership, communication, organizational, and management skills as demonstrated through successful recruitment and outreach efforts

-- Evidence of the ability to balance excellent teaching, scholarship, and service
+- Evidence of the ability to balance excellent teaching, creative activity/scholarship, and service

 - Experience in working collaboratively with colleagues and communities